YoranBrondsema/yoranbrondsema/content/post/20190610-sharpe-ratio-analysis-of-my-portfolio.md

 investment is one where it's impossible to suffer losses.
 For example, a savings account is a risk-free investment, because the interest rate that the bank pays out will never be negative.
 However, your bank can still go bankrupt so it's not as risk-free as we think.
-We typically use the returns on short-dated government bonds in the calculation of the Sharpe ratio.
+Therefore, we use the returns on short-dated government bonds in the calculation of the Sharpe ratio.
 In particular, we use the Effective Federal Funds Rate set by the US government, which is the interest rate used by banks when they lend each other money.

 Knowing this, we can interpret $R - R_f$ as the return of our portfolio adjusted for the risk-free rate.
 We call this the **excess return**: it's the return that